- Spears Home

 - Creative energy to think outside of the box!

 No. Certain teams will decide to work all through Friday and/or Saturday night, but this is by no means obligatory or expected.
 We will give you venue hours upon your arrival and the team can then decide how long they want to work.

 A key part of the Rural Health Innovation Weekend is the valuable advice and assistance provided by the event’s speakers and mentors.
 Talks will focus on practical issues that can actually help you and your team better achieve your weekend goals.

 There will be a template given to registered participants that will guide them on what type of content should be included in the presentation on Sunday.
 It’s in your best interest to plan your presentation around what your project will be judged on.
-Topics such as: Customer Validation, Business Model, and Execution.
-As far as presenting some of the most common presentations include any of the combination (in no particular order):
+Some of the most common presentations include any of the combination (in no particular order):